 - Make sure dentures fit properly.

-Learn how to clear a foreign body from the airway using a method such as abdominal thrusts.
+Learn to recognize the universal sign for inability to breathe due to a blocked airway: grabbing the neck with one or both hands.
+Also learn how to clear a foreign body from the airway using a method such as abdominal thrusts.

 Airway obstruction - acute upper